novafaen/smrt/README.md

 # SMRT framework
-Pronounced SMART, is a framework built upon flask, flask-negotiate and requests.
+Pronounced SMART, is a microservice framework built upon; flask, flask-negotiate and requests.

 ## Purpose
-The purpose of this project is to build a framework that will speed up microservice development.
-However, this project is made for self-educational purpose, so expect the re-invented wheel.
+The purpose of this project is to build a framework that will speed up (my) microservice development while learning Python programming language.
+This project is made for self-educational purpose, expect the wheel re-invented!

 ## Usage
 Short description how to get started: